 With more Canadians driving modified cars, the enforcement has been cracking down on motorists with strict safety inspections.
 So, you may be pulled over for bigger tires than stock form and have been driving with those tires for over 5 years.
 The extent of modification to the car and the type of changes can affect the insurance premium.
-Any changes to body, frame, chassis or engine for better performance of the car is major for insurance purposes.
+Any changes to body, frame, chassis, or engine for better performance of the car are major for insurance purposes.

 What Are Modified Vehicles

 The most common major modifications that could affect insurance policies are as follows.

 Any changes that were done to lower or heighten the vehicle affect insurance rates.
 This is a major change as the impact of the bumper in case of a collision varies as per height.

 It could include having an expensive painting done on the car worth more than $10,000.

 When the old exhaust starts to wear out you may get another aftermarket exhaust.

 Most insurers may insist that the tire sizes and rims match those as per the originals.
 There are also some who may not agree to settle the claim on grounds that the rims and tires were changed to a different version.